Van Zant (duo): Country music career

 In 2005, the duo crossed over into country music, releasing Get Right with the Man on Columbia Records.
 The album produced a Top 10 country single in "Help Somebody", followed by the No. 16 "Nobody Gonna Tell Me What to Do" and No. 59 "Things I Miss the Most".
 The album also earned RIAA gold certification.
 The Sony BMG copy protection rootkit scandal in 2005 began with an investigation of an installation of the CD Get Right with the Man.

 It was not possible to import the CD into iTunes because of a glitch created by Sony's digital rights management software.
 The glitch was eventually fixed when the second Sony uninstaller offered allowed for the software to be removed. iTunes can import the CD now, even from the original copy-protected version of the disc.

 Van Zant released a second album for Columbia, My Kind of Country, in 2007.
 This album included the singles "That Scares Me" and "Goes Down Easy", both of which failed to reach Top 40 on the country charts.
 After the release of the latter, the duo exited Columbia.

 Donnie had been forced to retire from his work with 38 Special due to health problems in 2013.
 In 2019, Johnny stated in an interview that he and Donnie had continued to work on new music and were planning on releasing some of the work after Lynyrd Skynyrd disbanded.

+In 2024, the duo released the album Always Look Up (Van Zant album).
+This album is described as mixing country, southern rock, and gospel music styles, with overtly Christian lyrics.
+Johnny Van Zant described their intentions for the album as: "We’ve been so low that the only place we could go is to look up.
+I hope our music touches even one person—then our mission for Jesus Christ is done."